First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 )

-Provision for (reduction in) credit losses
+Provision for (reduction of) credit losses

 (9.5